-2SB: Two sideband ACA: Atacama Compact Array ALMA: Atacama Large Millimeter/submillimeter Array APDM: ALMA Project Data Model ASDM: ALMA Science Data Model ARC: ALMA Regional Centre ASC: ALMA Sensitivity Calculator ${\bf BBC}:$ Baseband Converter \mathbf{DSB} : Double Sideband FOV: Field Of View LO: Local Oscillator LSB: Lower Side Band OG: Observing Group OT: Observing Tool OTF: On The Fly ${\bf OUS}:$ Observation Unit Set PWV: Precipitable Water Vapour SB: Scheduling Block \mathbf{SSB} : Single Sideband SFI: Single Field Interferometry ${\bf TFB}:$ Tunable Filter Bank USB: Upper Side Band
+2SB: Two sideband (receiver) ACA: Atacama Compact Array ALMA: Atacama Large Millimeter/submillimeter Array APDM: ALMA Project Data Model ASDM: ALMA Science Data Model ARC: ALMA Regional Centre ASC: ALMA Sensitivity Calculator BBC: BaseBand Converter DSB: Double Sideband (receiver) EB: Execution Block FOV: Field Of View LAS: Largest Angular Scale LO: Local Oscillator LSB: Lower Side Band MRAS: Maximum Recoverable Angular Scale OG: Observing Group OT: Observing Tool OTF: On The Fly OUS: Observation Unit Set PWV: Precipitable Water Vapour SB: Scheduling Block SSB: Single Sideband (receiver) SFI: Single Field Interferometry ${\bf TFB}:$ Tunable Filter Bank TP: Total Power USB: Upper Side Band

-The Atacama Large Millimeter/submillimeter Array (ALMA), an international astronomy facility, is a partnership of Europe, North America and East Asia in cooperation with the Republic of Chile.
-ALMA is funded in Europe by the European Organization for Astronomical Research in the Southern Hemisphere (ESO), in North America by the U.S. National Science Foundation (NSF) in cooperation with the National Research Council of Canada (NRC) and the National Science Council of Taiwan (NSC) and in East Asia by the National Institutes of Natural Sciences (NINS) of Japan in cooperation with the Academia Sinica (AS) in Taiwan.
-ALMA construction and operations are led on behalf of Europe by ESO, on behalf of North America by the National Radio Astronomy Observatory (NRAO), which is managed by Associated Universities, Inc. (AUI) and on behalf of East Asia by the National Astronomical Observatory of Japan (NAOJ).
+The Atacama Large Millimeter/submillimeter Array (ALMA), an international astronomy facility, is a partnership of the European Organization for Astronomical Research in the Southern Hemisphere (ESO), the U.S. National Science Foundation (NSF) and the National Institutes of Natural Sciences (NINS) of Japan in cooperation with the Republic of Chile.
+ALMA is funded by ESO on behalf of its Member States, by NSF in cooperation with the National Research Council of Canada (NRC) and the National Science Council of Taiwan (NSC) and by NINS in cooperation with the Academia Sinica (AS) in Taiwan and the Korea Astronomy and Space Science Institute (KASI).

+ALMA construction and operations are led by ESO on behalf of its Member States; by the National Radio Astronomy Observatory (NRAO), managed by Associated Universities, Inc. (AUI), on behalf of North America; and by the National Astronomical Observatory of Japan (NAOJ) on behalf of East Asia.
 The Joint ALMA Observatory (JAO) provides the unified leadership and management of the construction, commissioning and operation of ALMA.